-NIRCam will look at near-infrared wavelengths (called "near-infrared" because these wavelengths are near the red end of the visible spectrum).
-It will detect light from the earliest stars and galaxies in the process of formation, stars in nearby galaxies, as well as young stars in the Milky Way, and objects from a distant region of our solar system called the Kuiper Belt.
+NIRCam will look at near-infrared wavelengths (known as near-infrared because these wavelengths are near the red end of the visible spectrum).
+It will detect light from the earliest stars and galaxies in the process of formation, stars in nearby galaxies, young stars in the Milky Way, and objects from a distant region of our solar system called the Kuiper Belt.

 Mid-Infrared Instrument (MIRI)

 MIRI will have a sensitive camera and a spectrograph that will study mid-infrared wavelengths, examining distant stellar populations, the physics of newly forming stars, and the sizes of faintly visible comets and Kuiper Belt objects.
 MIRI is also equipped with a coronagraph, which blocks the glare of bright objects to allow clear observations of faint objects close to it.

 Fine Guidance Sensors/Near-Infrared Imager and Slitless Spectrograph (FGS/NIRISS)

 FGS is Webb’s guide camera, which helps point the telescope.
 NIRISS will gather spectra (like NIRSpec), and photograph the universe at near-infrared wavelengths (like NIRCam), observing both extremely bright objects as well as faint objects near bright stars, such as planets.
 FGS and NIRISS have different purposes but are packaged in one unit.